sdlab-naist/website/content/en/authors/wassapon-watanakeesuntorn/_index.md

   url: "http://www.naist.jp"

 # Short bio (displayed in user profile at end of posts)
-bio: Doctoral student at Information Science, Nara Institute of Science and Technology, Japan.
+bio: Doctoral student at Division of Information Science, Nara Institute of Science and Technology, Japan.
 Member of Software Design and Analysis Laboratory.
-Currently working on project about monitoring tool for Software-defined networking (SDN) and HPC application optimization.
+Currently working on project about monitoring tool for Software-defined networking (SDN) and HPC application optimization on AI Bridging Cloud Infrastructure (ABCI) supercomputer.

 # List each interest with a dash
 interests: